-On the map below, I’ve highlighted the places you’ll most likely visit as a tourist, before your journey to Lake Titicaca.
-The International Airport in Lima is marked, Cusco, Arequipa, & finally Puno, which is on the shores of Lake Titicaca.
+On the map below, I’ve highlighted the places you’re most likely to visit as a tourist, before your journey to Lake Titicaca.
+I’ve marked the International Airport in Lima, Cusco, Arequipa, & finally Puno, which is on the shores of Lake Titicaca.
 Understanding this map & the distances between destinations will help you better determine how to get to Lake Titicaca with the most ease.

 How to Get to Lake Titicaca

 It’s easiest to visit Lake Titicaca by bus either from Arequipa or Cusco.
 Your destination will be Puno, Peru ~ the closest city to Lake Titicaca.
 I don’t recommend flying into Puno or taking a train, as there are very few options for either.
-Taking a bus is your best bet.
-You have a wide range of options when it comes to buses: from high-end tourist buses to cheaper, more local options.
-I took a high-end, overnight tourist bus from Cusco to Puno, and a cheaper, local bus on the return trip to Cusco.
-Both were similar as far as comfort, with reclining seats & large picture windows with great views.
+You have a wide range of options when it comes to buses: from high-end tourist buses to cheaper, local options.
+I took a high-end, overnight tourist bus from Cusco to Puno, & a cheaper one on the return trip.
+Both were similar as far as comfort, with reclining seats & large picture windows.
 The main difference is time: the tourist bus was direct (8 hours), while the cheaper option made several stops, putting the journey around 10 hours.

-Bus Options to Puno, Peru (aka Lake Titicaca) ~ If you want to purchase your bus tickets online, here are some options: Inka Express Bus, Cruz del Sur (I took this bus), Turismo Mer, and Wonder Peru Tourist Bus.
-If you want a cheaper, more local option ~ I’d suggest buying directly at the bus station.
-Cusco to Puno & Arequipa to Puno are popular routes, and you’ll have plenty of options.
+Bus Options to Puno, Peru (aka Lake Titicaca): If you want to purchase bus tickets to Puno online, here are some options: Inka Express Bus, Cruz del Sur (I took this line), Turismo Mer, and Wonder Peru Tourist Bus.
+If you want a cheaper, more local option ~ buy tickets directly at the bus station.
+Cusco to Puno & Arequipa to Puno are popular routes, & you’ll have plenty of options.

 GWTW Tip: DON’T take a bus straight from Lima to Puno!
 It will take a minimum of 19 hours, & unless you’re a masochist, this isn’t a good start to your Peru trip.
-Head to Nasca, Machu Picchu (via Cusco), or Arequipa first ~ then make your way to Lake Titicaca from there.
+Head to Nasca, Machu Picchu (via Cusco), or Arequipa first ~ then make your way to Lake Titicaca.

 Bus Route from Cusco to Puno